leozhao0709/Java/java_note/SpringDataJpa/ManyToOne.md

 -   Must have an empty constructor.
 -   `@ManyToOne(fetch = FetchType.LAZY)` can do the lazy fetch
 -   Using the many side to manage relation which means use `JoinColumn`.
-For the one side, use `mappedBy`
+For the one side, use `mappedBy`.
+-   Note bio-direction may cause `circular dependency`.
+So when you refer an object, make sure no `circular dependency`.
+-   **When you see the sqlSession endup error**, then use `@Transactional` to your method.